Incredible Africa: Kenyan Safari

 Day 6: Nairobi Again

 After our safari we got dropped off in Nairobi in the late afternoon.
-We decided to look for a dish that we heard was very popular with the locals, called Nyama Choma, which is basically just roasted meat.
-It was so tasty and along with some delicious Tusker beer and a $2 glass of wine, we’d say it was the perfect meal!
+I decided to look for a dish that I heard was very popular with the locals, called Nyama Choma, which is basically just roasted meat.
+It was so tasty and along with some delicious Tusker beer, I would say it was the perfect meal!

-Our final day in Africa was very special to us.
-We spent most of the day at David Sheldrick’s Elephant Orphanage.
+My final day in Africa was very special.
+I spent most of the day at David Sheldrick’s Elephant Orphanage.
 The orphanage opens to the public every day from 11:00 to 12:00 for feeding time for all the elephants housed at the orphanage.
 It is also an opportunity to learn about the struggles the elephants of Kenya have to deal with, from being abandoned by their heard to even worse, elephant poachers.
-We found out about the orphanage a month earlier doing research on things to see and do in Nairobi.
-We were so moved by their mission, we decided to adopt a special baby elephant by the name of Mukkoka.
+I found out about the orphanage a month earlier doing research on things to see and do in Nairobi.
+I was so moved by their mission, I decided to adopt a special baby elephant by the name of Mukkoka.
 The adoption is $50 USD per year.
 If you are an adopter, you have the unique opportunity to come back at 17:00 (by appointment) to put your orphan to bed.
 You also get a chance to get up close and personal with all the other orphans including Coca the giraffe and even Maxwell, a blind Rhino.
-We enjoyed this special time with our baby and were able to take home a keepsake photo which is now happily displayed in our living room alongside pictures of Sam’s sons.
-They are, of course, super excited about their new elephant brother! 😉
+I enjoyed this special time with Mukoka and was able to take home a keepsake photo.

-We loved Africa and we know you will love it too.
+I loved Africa and I know you will love it too.
 There are so many enchanting things to see and the people were warm and friendly.
-This is just the start of our conquering of Africa, but we hope to see more of the beautiful continent as we continue our travels.
+This is just the beginning of my experince of Africa, but hope to see more of the beautiful continent as I continue travelling.

 Have a great summer & hakuna matata!